MayTheSForceBeWithYou/socal-dreamin-2025-aws/OPENSEARCH_DASHBOARDS_ACCESS.md

 1. Open [AWS Console](https://console.aws.amazon.com/)
 2. Search for "OpenSearch" in the services
-3. Click on your domain: `salesforce-opensearch-lab-os`
+3. Click on your domain: `sf-opensearch-lab-os`
 4. Click the **"OpenSearch Dashboards URL"** button
 5. You'll be redirected to Dashboards with full access